aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra 12 minutes.

 **Global**:
-- The spell lasts for 1 day (plus 1 day per extra 4MP dice).
+- The spell lasts for 1 day (plus 1 day per 2MP dice above 4).
 - The secret path exists for a number of months equal to the caster's character level.
 However, every month there is a 1/6 chance that the path shifts and the location and route are no longer known to the caster.
 Other entities might find, use and inhabit the paths created by this spell.

 ___